a-maffei/nonna-cookbook-frontend/README.md

 # Nonna's Cookbook

-A simple cookbook of traditional italian recipes was an opportunity to practice first-hand:
+A simple cookbook of traditional italian recipes as an opportunity to practice first-hand:
 - Building a Single Page Application using React
 - Implementing static and dynamic React routing
 - Building an API using PostgreSQL and ElephantsSQL